-You may be able to make a claim for compensation if you have been the victim of an offence (or an alleged offence) and were injured and/or experienced financial loss because of the injury or you are a close relative to a person killed as a result of an offence and you suffer loss.
+You may be able to make a claim for compensation under the Criminal Injuries Compensation Act 2003 (the Act) if you have been the victim of an offence (or an alleged offence) and were injured and/or experienced a financial loss because of the injury or you are a close relative to a person killed as a result of an offence and you suffer loss.

-The reason for this is that you should be covered by workers compensation insurance and if your claim is accepted you get any weekly payments and medical expenses you are entitled to in a relatively short period of time unlike criminal injuries compensation.
+The reason for this is that you should be covered by workers’ compensation insurance and if your claim is accepted you will get any weekly payments and medical expenses you are entitled to in a relatively short period of time, unlike criminal injuries compensation.

 The maximum amount of compensation payable to victims of an offence after January 2004 is $75,000, however, the amount you can receive will depend on your injuries and any losses you have suffered.

 You generally have three years from the date of the offence to make an application for criminal compensation and you normally wouldn’t make it earlier unless you have recovered as much as possible.